wnayes/mips-assembler/README.md

 The default return value is an ArrayBuffer.

+Passing `{ buffer: someArrayBuffer }` as the second argument will cause assembly to be performed on the given buffer, rather than creating a new buffer.

 For debugging, you can pass `{ text: true }` as the second argument to `assemble` and it will instead output the instructions in text format, similar to the format shown beside the ArrayBuffer example above.

 The bundled UMD module exports a `MIPSAssem` global.